Rochester General Hospital

 For more information on criteria and application requirements, please visit the ERAS website.
 Due to the number of inquiries we receive, we are unable to review any applicant information that is not submitted through ERAS.

 The following are criteria for interviewing graduates of both LCME and non-LCME approved medical schools:

-There is no cut-off number for the maximum number of years since graduation from medical school, but applicants who have received postgraduate training or have been clinically active since medical school graduation will be given preference.
+- There is no cut-off number for the maximum number of years since graduation from medical school, but applicants who have received postgraduate training or have been clinically active since medical school graduates will be given preference.

 * The hospital sponsors J1 and H-1B Visas.
 In the event that we are unable to secure an H1b visa, applicants must be willing to accept a J1 visa

 Salaries are paid on a bi-weekly basis.
 The salaries for the 2018-2019 academic year will be:

 The following is a list of benefits granted to all residents at no charge.

 The Department of Obstetrics and Gynecology sponsors each chief resident for one conference a year.
 The department will also sponsor a resident for meetings or conferences at which the resident is presenting a paper.